AngelProtocolFinance/evm-smart-contracts/README.md

 To deploy a contract, call its relevant deployment task.
 Many tasks leverage data contained in the file `config/index.ts` and `contract-address.json`.
 Make sure these files are current before deploying:

-`npx hardhat Deploy:AngelProtocol.ts --network localhost`
+`npx hardhat Deploy:AngelProtocol --network localhost`

 To run the Chai test suite, invoke: